active-group/reacl-c/doc/intro.md

 Just like in the DOM, some items can have child items.
 So together they form a tree, with one item at the top.

-All items may emit /actions/, which propagate upwards in the item tree, until they are handled.
+All items may emit *actions*, which propagate upwards in the item tree, until they are handled.

-All items may be sent /messages/ to.
+All items may be sent *messages* to.
 Those can be handled, but some items forward such a message down to a child item, while others always raise an error.

-All items have a /state/, which may change over time, as the user interacts with the user interface.
-That state however, is not stored or mutated /inside/ an item.
+All items have a *state*, which may change over time, as the user interacts with the user interface.
+That state however, is not stored or mutated *inside* an item.
 It can instead be thought of as an implicit argument the item, which can be passed to it multiple times.
 Also, a change of the state can be though of as an implicit return value from the item.